Sean-w94/atmos/article/article.md

 For this project we steered clear of macro-syntax extensions such as classes, modules and generators.

-For one thing, whilst learning the syntax of these language additions is straightforward understanding the implications of their usage is a longer journey than we had time for.
+For one thing, whilst learning the syntax of these language additions is straightforward, understanding the implications of their usage is a longer journey than we had time for.

 Further, there's the issue of code bloat during transpilation of macro-syntax extensions, plus runtime inefficiency (generators being the prime candidate for slow execution when transpiled).